jundalisay/superb/junk.md

+Hubble constant

+speed = distance per time
+speed (via doppler) = constant * distance of galaxy
+constant = 70km/s

+P2 Andromeda Messier 81

+gravity is the distortion of the energy field gravity is attraction of like vibrations based on distortions on the electromagnetheric field matter is a vortex whirlpool of energy to become larger vortices
+atoms are empty spaces
+atom motion is the key
+2 particles are a tube of energy whirlpool sacetiem are only in the flat placces of electromagentic field high energy has no time

 No, the aether is the medium for spacetime.
 Spacetime is the medium for electromagnetism (light and c).

 The speed of light limited to c by spacetime which is limited by the aether to a single universe among infinite multiverses.